Guide for Python Package Authors & Maintainers#

 - [ ] User-facing documentation that overviews how to install and start using the package.

-- [ ] Short tutorials that help a user understand how to use the package and what it can do for them.
+- [ ] Short quickstart tutorials that help a user understand how to use the package and what it can do for them.

-- [ ] API documentation (documentation for your code's functions, classes, methods and attributes): this includes clearly written docstrings with variables defined using a standard docstring format.
+- [ ] API documentation (documentation for your code's functions, classes, methods, and attributes): this includes clearly written docstrings with variables defined using a standard docstring format.

 - [ ] Core GitHub repository Files

-- [ ] **README** The package has a `README.md` file with clear explanation of what the package does, instructions on how to install it, and a link to development instructions.
+- [ ] **README** The package has a `README.md` file with a clear explanation of what the package does, instructions on how to install it, and a link to development instructions.

 - [ ] **Contributing File** The package has a `CONTRIBUTING.md` file that details how to install and contribute to the package.